analytics & research

 - Goal: to detect and examine pages of a website with a high bounce rate.

 - Result: prevention of traffic loss due to changes in such pages.

-Organize data into a unified single report and prepare recommendations to select customer acquisition channels and optimize promotional activities.
+Organize data into a single unified report and prepare recommendations to select customer acquisition channels and optimize promotional activities.

-- Goal: to develop recommendations on how to improve advertising channels, marketing campaigns and a website.
+- Goal: to develop recommendations on how to improve advertising channels, marketing campaigns, and a website.
 You can also use ROI or the ratio of the complexity of all adjustments to the projected efficiency to prioritize problems in order of elimination.

 - Result: a viable plan on how to improve online advertising campaigns and predict the outcome (conversion and traffic).